Additive Manufacturing Automation: The Impact of Automation on 3D Printing Costs and Throughput Rates

 - 8.5% on part removal

-3D Genie is SD3D’s prototype and represents our current development status to demonstrate fully automated 3D printing using our beta automation platform with tested modules including ABE, CAP, Filtracker, Printelize and the SD3D SCADA App.
+3D Genie is SD3D’s prototype and represents our current development status to demonstrate fully automated 3D printing using.
+We consider this our beta additive manufacturing automation platform with tested modules including ABE, CAP, Filtracker, Printelize and the SD3D SCADA App.
 In the graph below we compare the failure rate of 3D Genie to standard off-the-shelf desktop 3D printers:

 Failure modes categorized and frequency of occurrence:

-For the calculations made throughout this review, software and general user errors were omitted as an effort to provide a controlled baseline for the forthcoming comparisons.
-By looking at the Fleet Failure Rate chart, there is a clear statistical improvement to print success rates when adopting the SD3D automation platform.
+For the calculations made throughout this review, software and general user errors were omitted.
+These failures were omitted in an effort to provide a controlled baseline for the forthcoming comparisons.
+Looking at the Fleet Failure Rate chart, there is a clear statistical improvement to success rates with the additive manufacturing automation platform.

 “average failure rates of approximately 25.3% for off-the-shelf systems”